icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

     }
 }
 ```

+{% slice2 %}
+{% callout type="information" %}
+If your operation has a stream parameter, the encode helper (in *NameProxy*.Request) does not encode the stream
+argument; however, the decode helper (in I*Name*Service.Request) decodes all arguments, including the stream.

+Likewise, if your operation returns a stream, the encode helper (in I*Name*Service.Response) does not encode the stream
+return value, while the decode helper (in *Name*Proxy.Response) decodes everything.
+{% /callout %}
+{% /slice2 %}

 These helper methods allow you to create/consume plain IceRPC requests and responses while still using the generated
 code for their payloads.